-3. Claim All of Your Airbnb Deductions
+3. Track and Claim All Deductions

 How Short-Term Rental Hosts Are Taxed

-Short-term rental hosts must determine whether they need to file†Schedule C†or†Schedule E. You need one of them to report Airbnb, VRBO, and HomeAway earnings to the IRS.
+Short-term rental hosts must determine whether they need to file Schedule C or Schedule E. You need one of them to report Airbnb, VRBO, and HomeAway earnings to the IRS.
 For some short-term rental hosts, rental income is passive income.
 Passive income falls under Schedule E, which does not subject to self-employment taxes (15.3%).
 In certain cases, hosts will need to file a Schedule C to reflect their short-term rental property if it is considered active.
 Taxpayer should discuss with their tax advisors which is more favorable and whether the position is defendable.
 Publication 925 which addresses active businesses states that if the average rental period is less than 7 days, a Taxpayer may elect active treatment and file a Schedule C.